 Ali, A. and C. D. Morris.
 1992.
 Management of non-biting aquatic midges.
 IFAS, Univ. of Florida Medical Entomology Laboratory Technical Bulletin no. 4.
 16 p.

 Koehler, P. 1980.
 Extension Entomology Report #62.
 IFAS, Univ. of Florida, Florida Cooperative Extension Service Plant Protection Pointers.
 6 p.
-[Blind mosquito life cycle taken from Koehler (1980)].

-Publication date: July 1, 2006
+Publication date: July 1, 2018

 Recommendations for the use of agricultural chemicals are included in this publication as a convenience to the reader.
-The use of brand names and any mention or listing of commercial products or services in this publication does not imply endorsement by North Carolina Cooperative Extension nor discrimination against similar products or services not mentioned.
+The use of brand names and any mention or listing of commercial products or services in this publication does not imply endorsement by NC State University or N.C.
+A&T State University nor discrimination against similar products or services not mentioned.
 Individuals who use agricultural chemicals are responsible for ensuring that the intended use complies with current regulations and conforms to the product label.
 Be sure to obtain current information about usage regulations and examine a current product label before applying any chemical.
-For assistance, contact your county Cooperative Extension agent.
+For assistance, contact your local N.C.
+Cooperative Extension county center.